+(3) Defendant Wells Fargo Bank, National Association

-(4) Defendant Wells Fargo Bank, National
+30. The Plan was/is invested in a series of "collective investment trusts" ("CITs")1 sponsored by Defendant Wells Fargo Bank, National Association ("Wells Fargo Bank")

-- 43. The Plan is invested in a series of "collective investment trusts" ("CITs")1 sponsored by Defendant Wells Fargo Bank, National (hereinafter "Wells Fargo Bank") - 44.
-Wells Fargo Bank is the trustee to the CITs. - 45.
-The Committee Defendants authorized Wells Fargo Bank to have exclusive management, with respect to the acquisition, investment, reinvestment, holding, or disposition of any securities or other property at any time held by it and constituting part of any Plan's assets within the CITs. - 46.
-The powers and authority granted to Wells Fargo Bank are set forth in a declaration of trust titled "Wells Fargo Bank, N.A.
-Collective Investment Trust Funds for Employee Benefit Trusts" (hereinafter the "Declaration of Trust"). - 47.
-Pursuant to IRS Rev. Ruling 81-100, which provides that qualified retirement plans may pool their assets for investment purposes if certain requirements are met, the Committee adopting the Declaration of Trust as part of the Plan.
+31. Wells Fargo Bank is the trustee to the CITs.

+32. The Committee Defendants authorized Wells Fargo Bank to have exclusive management, with respect to the acquisition, investment, reinvestment, holding, or disposition of any securities or other property at any time held by it and constituting part of any Plan's assets within the CITs.

+33. The powers and authority granted to Wells Fargo Bank are set forth in a declaration of trust titled "Wells Fargo Bank, N.A.
+Collective Investment Trust Funds for Employee Benefit Trusts" ("Declaration of Trust").